lgarron/dance-hacking/README.md

 Note that this will avoid checking for certificates *for all cURL downloads in the future*, without warning.
 *Probably*, nothing bad will happen.
 Theoretically, very bad things could happen.

-### Not using bash?
+### Default shell is not bash?

-[Neither do I](https://github.com/robbyrussell/oh-my-zsh).
+[Neither is mine](https://github.com/robbyrussell/oh-my-zsh).
 I'm gonna assume you know what you're doing. :-P
+(If your default shell is something like tcsh, then... happy hacking? :-)

 ## Dependencies